How to Prioritize Vulnerabilities

 • Severity assessment: You may use a standardized scoring system, such as the Common Vulnerability Scoring System (CVSS), to assess the severity of each identified vulnerability.
 However, relying on CVSS alone gives you an incomplete view, as low-ranked vulnerabilities can be chained together to expose a network or system.
 You need to combine multiple factors, such as potential business impact and ease of exploitation when evaluating the severity of each vulnerability as it pertains to your business.

-• Threat landscape analysis and EPSS: Incorporate threat intelligence data and the Exploit Prediction Scoring System (EPSS) to gain insights into the vulnerabilities being exploited in the wild.
+• Threat landscape analysis, EPSS and CISA’s KEV Catalog: Incorporate threat intelligence data, the Exploit Prediction Scoring System (EPSS), and CISA’s Known Exploited Vulnerabilities (KEV) Catalog to understand how vulnerabilities are being exploited in the wild.
+EPSS is a data-driven effort for estimating the likelihood (probability) that a software vulnerability will be exploited in the wild.
+CISA’s Known Exploited Vulnerabilities (KEV) Catalog is a compilation of documented security vulnerabilities that have been successfully exploited, as well as vulnerabilities associated with ransomware campaigns.
 Prioritize vulnerabilities that are actively being exploited, associated with known attack campaigns, linked to emerging threat actors, or have a high EPSS score, indicating more likelihood of exploitation.

 • Security control evaluation: Assess the effectiveness of your organization’s existing security controls in mitigating the identified vulnerabilities.
 Prioritize vulnerabilities that can easily bypass these controls or for which no effective security controls are in place.